- Eating collagen rich foods

 2.0 Keep up your fluids

-It might be getting colder outside, but that’s no reason to reduce your daily water intake.
+It might be getting colder outside, but that’s no reason to reduce your daily water intake as winter starts to set in.
 Like all cells in the body, our skin is comprised largely of water.
 If we don’t maintain good hydration, our complexion very quickly lets us know.
 Skin becomes dry and flakey, it feels tight and even itchy.
 We can develop acne as a result of an oil/water imbalance, pores can clog up and we lose that healthy plumpness, which in turn gives way to fine lines.
 Water is most definitely our friend every day of the year, not least of all as the seasons change!

 Our bodies need approximately eight to ten glasses of water a day.
 This is usually fairly easy to achieve in the warmer months, but can feel a challenge in winter.
 Why not keep up your fluids with herbal teas instead?
 They’re super hydrating, but far more delicious and diverse than the average glass of water.
 Even better, you can add collagen to your tea as well!